stteff/An-Open-Educational-RPi-Robot/README.md

 ***
 ## Installing and Setting up Raspberry Pi's Operating System
   1. Download [*Raspbian Stretch Lite*](https://www.raspberrypi.org/downloads/raspbian/) image file
-  2. Extract files from the zip
+  2. Unzip the compressed file
   3. Use the [Etcher](https://etcher.io/) SD card utility (or a similar one) to transfer the Raspbian to the SD card
   4. Connect Raspberry Pi to an internet network using an Ethernet cable and boot
   5. Log in as pi user